nickreich/stat-modeling-2015/pages/project.md

 * natural or B-splines
 * non-linear regression
 * mixed/random effects models
-* resampling inference
-* a simulation study based on the data
-* a comparison and exploration of model-selection criteria, e.g. PRESS, Mallow's Cp, AIC, BIC, adjusted R^2
+* a comparison and exploration of model-selection methods, e.g. using different criteria (PRESS, Mallow's Cp, AIC, BIC, adjusted R^2), or stepwise-selection methods
-* a comparison and exploration of a model-diagnostic criteria, e.g. leverage, influence, Cook's Distance
-* ... or any other slightly more advanced regression-oriented topic (please feel free to choose something that you are interested in learning more about, but not something that you have already done)
+* ... or any other slightly more advanced model-fitting method (please feel free to choose something that you are interested in learning more about, but not something that you have already done)

 The data analysis write-up will contain a section for each group member's analysis and a conclusion that summarizes the results.

-_Group presentation_

-Each group will present their project to the class in a ~30-minute presentation.
-In this presentation, each group member will have 5 minutes to present his/her topic

-#### Lab exercises
-The lab exercises should mirror in structure some of the exercises that we have done in class (e.g. Global F-tests, permutation tests).
-They could even be an "annotated script" of the analysis that you ran for the write-up.
-The key here is that you should imagine trying to teach this to someone who has a working knowledge of regression, but may not be familiar with the tool/model/technique that you are demonstrating.
-Explain what your code is doing and why you are running things in the way that you are.
-Things that make the exercises you develop interactive at the small-group or whole-class level (e.g. the lab where we tallied the number of "significant" p-values that each person had from running the code in the global F-test lab) are a plus.

-#### GitHub
-It is expected that each group will craft their analysis collaboratively on GitHub.
+_Missing Data_
+Many datasets will have missing data in them.
+Your group will be expected to come up with an justifiable approach for dealing with any missingness in the data (i.e. multiple imputation, sensitivity analyses).
+Within a group, the approaches taken to deal with missing data should be consistent.

 #### Project grading
-Your project grade makes up 35% of your final grade for the class and will be calculated as follows:
+Your project grade makes up 40% of your final grade for the class and will be calculated as follows:

 * The final product produced by the group 50 points
   * 20 points: group data summary (clarity of data summary, quality of graphics/tables, adequate and accurate explanations of data, specific hypotheses defined, results summarized in conclusion/discussion section)
-  * 10 points: project details (page limits adhered to, appropriate sectioning, etc...)
+  * 15 points: group presentation (time limits adhered to, project clearly summarized and defined, key findings highlighted, polished presentation, handout provides useful detail and/or explanations)
-  * 10 points: uniformity of presentation (individual write-ups have same look and feel, the project feels like a single work, not too disjointed)
+  * 10 points: uniformity of presentation (individual write-ups have same look and feel, the project feels like a single work, not too disjointed, topic coordination a plus)
-  * 10 points: group presentation (time limits adhered to, project clearly summarized and defined, key findings highlighted, polished presentation)
+  * 5 points: project details (page limits adhered to, appropriate sectioning, etc...)
-* Individually prepared data analysis 25 points
+* Individually prepared data analysis 50 points
-  * 15 points: overall quality (clear and accurate description of methods/models used, appropriate use of equations to show what methods/models have been used, appropriate use of graphics/tables to support central results, summary of key results)
+  * 35 points: overall quality (clear and accurate description of methods/models used, correct implementation and interpretation of method(s) used, appropriate use of equations to show what methods/models have been used, appropriate use of graphics/tables to support central results, summary of key results)
-  * 10 points: individual presentation (time limit adhered to, individual project clearly summarized)
+  * 15 points: individual presentation (clear statement/summary of goals and central results, use of figures rather than text to illustrate central ideas, time limit adhered to)
-* Individually prepared lab exercise 25 points
-  * 10 points: overall quality (clear descriptions of the goals of the lab, adequate explanations of each step taken, clearly linked to the data analysis presented)
-  * 10 points: reproducibility (the lab code can be run without errors)
-  * 5 points: appropriate length (not too simple/short, not too detailed/long)

 To evaluate group participation and contributions, I will be using the following approach to evaluate each of your contributions to the project.
 Each student will be given 100 points to allocate among your teammates (excluding yourself).
 The more points you give to a teammate, the more you are indicating they contributed to the project.
 You cannot allocate the same number of points for any two team members.
 I reserve the right to intervene to correct gross imbalances in allocations if necessary.
 The number of points that you receive from your teammates will be summed, divided by 100, and then used as a multiplier on the final grade for the group project.